NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 but Cascade will also offer superior performance, flexibility and user experience.

-Cascade does not require the use of a Hardware security module (HSM).
+Cascade does not require the use of a Hardware Security Module (HSM).
 It can make use of on-disk key files and, if desired, use PKCS#11 and KMIP compatible HSMs.